From Geoffrey Chaucer's "The Canterbury Tales", The Shipman's Tale, Table of ContentsHi,

 I have this strange feeling that I'm missing something.

-Please explain me,
+Please explain to me,

 I'm not trying to have my homework done, I'm reading The Canterbury Tales just for sport.